vacuumlabs/cryptofund-utilities/README.md

 ```

 This portfolio should be stored on some exchange or hardware wallet - this repo an accounting tool,
-not a wallet. such portfolio is worth (as of 2018-01-01) approximately 21637 EUR.
+not a wallet.
+Such portfolio is worth (as of 2018-01-01) approximately 21637 EUR.
 They decide, that
 they emit 30000 shares, each of which is worth approx. 0.721 EUR.
 This can be done by putting a
 simple trade to `data.py`: